davidnoq/Foodcraft/sprints/sprint4.md

 `POST /api/recipes/featured`: generates a random recipe using Spoonacular's custom endpoint and adds it to the user's list.

-`POST /api/recipes/:ID`: adds the specified recipe to the database with the corresponding user ID.
+`GET /api/recipes/:ID`: adds the specified recipe to the database with the corresponding user ID.

 ## Authentication and Authorization
 Authentication is performed using JWT access tokens.
 When a user successfully authenticates using their credentials, a JWT access token is generated and returned in the response.
 This access token can be used to authenticate future requests by including it in the Authorization header of the request.